mong2/quarantine_jira/README.md

 this tool.
 We recommend applying a firewall policy to the group that restricts all outbound traffic, and only allows inbound traffic from Ghostports users.

+## Prerequisites

+* You'll need an account with CloudPassage Halo.
+* Make sure that your policies are configured to create events on failure.
+* You'll need an administrative (read + write) API key for your Halo account.
+* You'll need to have Docker installed.
+* Create a quarantine group in your Halo account, with the appropriately restrictive firewall rules.

 ## Running the tool
 Clone the code and build the container: